 - Requirements management

 - Baseline knowledge in the basics of software development

 Technical Business Analyst questions will be geared toward making sure you understand things like elicitation requirements, gap analysis (and other various types of statistical analyses), testing for verification and validation, and creating risk-management projections.

 In Business Analyst interviews, hiring managers will be assessing your technical expertise through questions such as:

-What documents does a Business Analyst need?
-Which documents have you prepared in your previous work?
+Question: What documents do Business Analysts need?
+Please tell us about the documents you have prepared in your previous work.

 - Project vision document

 - User stories

 - Use cases